 Conclusion: Implementation needs expertise!

-The complexity and challenges of an ERP implementation are not to be underestimated, but with good planning and solid process organization, the obstacles can be removed.
+The complexity and challenges of an ERP implementation are not to be underestimated, because the process requires the careful coordination of your systems, processes, and people.
+But with good planning and solid process organization, the obstacles can be removed and complexities can be clarified.

 Starting an ERP selection?
 Get it right by contacting one of our abas Experts or by downloading our Guide to Selecting an ERP System in 7 Easy Steps.